 Alibaba Cloud began as a private cloud which was meant to support the internal infrastructural needs of the Alibaba Group but it soon scaled to a public cloud solution provider.
 The Alibaba Cloud computing services cover all the major cloud services like elastic computing, hosting, object storage, relational database (SQL), NoSQL database (using the Table Store), big data analytics (Hadoop), Machine Learning (ML) and Artificial Intelligence (AI).

-If you are looking for a suitable cloud solution for your enterprise needs then feel free to contact us.
-With a deep expertise in cloud management and development, we can suggest an appropriate solution for your needs and help you securely move to cloud.
+If you are looking for a suitable multi cloud solutions for your enterprise needs then feel free to contact us.
+With a deep expertise in cloud management and development, big data and machine learning, we can suggest an appropriate solution for your needs and help you securely move to cloud.